 SL-8H seeds are currently commercially available and accessible to farmers nationwide.
 Aside from dealers and the Irrigator's Association, the seeds are also available through the MAO, who are currently responsible for the distribution of the seeds to the farmers.
-The selection of MAO compromise of the ff. criteria: 1) Farmer population, 2) Credit Standing, and 3) Reliability.
+The selection of MAO is comprised of the ff. criteria: 1) Farmer population, 2) Credit Standing, and 3) Reliability.

 As the company is pushing on the visibility and availability of its hybrid rice seeds varieties in the market, SLAC treats the MAO as partners in the dissemination of hybrid rice technology to its local farmers.
-The local farmers usually visit the MAO for their agricultural needs and assistance.
-Hence, the company sees to it that its products are strategically positioned in every MAO.
+The local farmers usually visit the MAO for their The SL-8H hybrid rice seed of the Company was specifically developed for tropical countries such as those in Southeast Asia.
+Following its success as a high-yielding variety here in the Philippines, the Company began testing the viability of SL-8H in neighboring countries.
+SL-8H also produced high yields in countries such as Indonesia, Bangladesh, Myanmar, Papua New Guinea and Vietnam, which prompted the Company to export its parental line hybrid rice seeds to these countries.